 - 1. Call to order - 2.
 Certification of service of notice and presence of quorum - 3.
 Reading and approval of the minutes of the last Annual Meeting of Stockholders held on 25 July 2023 - 4.
-Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting - 5.
-Presentation of the President's Report - 6.
-Management Report and Approval of Audited Financial Statements for the year 2023 - 7.
-Amendment of the Articles of Incorporation - 8.
+Amendment of Article III of the Articles of Incorporation - 5.
+Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting - 6.
+Presentation of the President's Report - 7.
+Management Report and Approval of Audited Financial Statements for the year 2023 - 8.
 Election of the members of the Board of Directors, including the Independent Directors, for the year 2024 - 9.
 Appointment of External Auditors - 10.
 Other Matters - 11.
 Adjournment